erkexzcx/stoppropaganda/README.md

 **NOTE**: On startup it will pull the latest version automatically, so in order to update - stop the app in Termux and re-run this Flow.

-**NOTE 2**: DNS resolution does not work in Termux, therefore it's impossible to DOS websites.
-Only DNS DOS is working.

 More advanced users might want to edit Automate flow themselves to further customize configuration.
 See [Configuration](#configuration) and [Usage](#usage).

 ## Binaries